 Eduardo Silva received admit offers from UCLA, Yale, and Kellogg with substantial scholarships (Kellogg:70K Donald Jacobs scholarship, Yale SOM: 20k scholarship, UCLA Anderson: 70k scholarship).
 He chose Kellogg.

-In a candid video interview with Poonam, Eduardo shares his application experience, his amazing experiences at Kellogg, and offers valuable advice for the prospective applicants, regarding application process, goals, campus life, and recruitment.
+In a candid video interview with Poonam, Eduardo Silva, now a second-year student at Kellogg, shares his application experience, his amazing experiences at Kellogg that shaped his life and career.
+He also offers valuable advice to the prospective applicants, regarding application process, goals, campus life, and recruitment.

 The transcript of Eduardo’s video Interview is published in 2 parts.

 In Part 1 Eduardo talks about:

 - His Preference for Kellogg over other programs

 In this second and concluding part, Eduardo shares:

 - His experiences in and outside of classroom that transformed him